dell/csm-docs/content/docs/csidriver/installation/helm/isilon.md

 ### What happens to my existing storage classes?

-*Upgrading from CSI PowerScale v2.1 driver*
+*Upgrading from CSI PowerScale v2.1 driver*:
 The storage classes created as part of the installation have an annotation - "helm.sh/resource-policy": keep set.
 This ensures that even after an uninstall or upgrade, the storage classes are not deleted.
 You can continue using these storage classes if you wish so.

 *NOTE*: